 Led by the Young People Service, which is part of Oldham Council, the Oldham Schools Linking Programme started in 2001 and is a great success.
-In 2019/20 we enabled links between 69 primary classes, from 38 primary schools across the authority, engaging an amazing 2,200 pupils.
+In 2020-21, we are linking virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+Last year we enabled links between 69 primary classes, from 38 primary schools across the authority, engaging an amazing 2,200 pupils.
 The Schools Linking Network is also a key partner to the Oldham Pledge Initiative in Oldham, ensuring that opportunities are created to develop key character traits for children and young people’s futures.

-When the Y3 class at Bare Trees Primary School met up with link partners, Thorp Primary School, the event coincided with the ‘Kick it Out’ week of action at Oldham Athletic AFC, raising awareness nationally about equality in football and was a great experience for all involved.
+In 2019-20, when we were still linking face-to-face, the Y3 class at Bare Trees Primary School met up with link partners, Thorp Primary School.
+The event coincided with the ‘Kick it Out’ week of action at Oldham Athletic AFC, raising awareness nationally about equality in football and was a great experience for all involved.

 On another link, twelve children from Greenhill Academy and Mayfield Primary Schools were the most fantastic ambassadors for their respective schools, on their visit to The Mayor’s Chambers; a truly memorable day for both link partners.
 The day involved school council members from both schools working together developing leadership skills and producing a Linking Project badge.